johnbunnyan/johnbunnyan/README.md

  what is essential is invisible to the eye.  -The Little Prince
 ```

->I would like to be a lgiht even in the darkest places.<br>
+>I'd like to be a light even in the darkest places like the star.<br>
 >**I'm Back-End Developer, Jeong Sanggyu.**